-Mineral Working, Mineral Exploration (development), Forestry, Agriculture, and Open Space Recreation (limited to Passive Recreation uses only).
+Forestry, Agriculture, Open Space Recreation (limited to Passive Recreation uses only), Mineral Working, Mineral Exploration (development).

 Conditions for Protected Public Water Supply Area Zone

 The discretionary use classes listed in this table may be permitted at the discretion of Council provided the development is complementary to the uses within the Permitted Use Classes, will not inhibit or prejudice the development of such permitted uses, and will not be contrary to the general intent of the Municipal Plan and these Regulations, or the public interest.